CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+Forks let you make changes to a project without affecting the original repository.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy it from Github to your computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you send a changes from fork to add to original repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lists the commits made in repository in reverse chronological order.

 ## Question 13